Gobi-Stories/Gobi-Web-Integration/README.md

 container                         |          | **Required.** HTMLElement.
 Container where the module will be embed. title                             |    ``    | String.
 Module title. color                             |`#15d6ea` | Any valid css color value (#000, rgb(...), rgba(...)).
-The color of border of story circle.
+The color of border of story circle. verticalOrientation               |  `false` | Boolean.
+Displays a list of stories vertically.
 **playerOptions**                 |   `{}`   | Object.
 Provides interface for customization of player view. playerOptions.roundedCorners      |  `true`  | Boolean.
 Remove or add rounded corners to player element. playerOptions.shadow              |  `true`  | Boolean.
 Remove or add shadow to player element.